aquasecurity/deployments/2_enforcers/aqua_enforcer/manifests/README.md

-## Aqua Enforcer
+## Aqua Enforcer Overview

 The Aqua Enforcer, running as a DaemonSet deployment, provides runtime security for your Kubernetes workloads by blocking unauthorized deployments, monitoring and restricting runtime activities, and generating audit events for your review.
 Deployment of Aqua Enforcers is optional.
-See the [Aqua Enterprise documentation portal](https://docs.aquasec.com/v5.3/) for more information.
+For more information, refer the product documentation, [Enforcers Overview](https://docs.aquasec.com/docs/enforcers-overview#section-aqua-enforcers) and [Aqua Enforcer](https://docs.aquasec.com/docs/aqua-enforcer).

-## Prerequisites
+## Prerequisites for manifest deployment

+Make sure that you have the following available, before you start deploying Aqua enforcer using manifests:

+- Your Aqua credentials: username and password

-- Aqua registry access to pull images, cluster access via kubectl, and RBAC authorization to deploy applications.
+- Access to Aqua registry to pull images, access to cluster through kubectl, and RBAC authorization to deploy applications

-- The Aqua Enforcer deployment token copied from the Aqua Enterprise Server UI for authentication.
-The token is provisioned to the Enforcer as a secret.
+- Deployment token of the Aqua enforcer copied from the Aqua Server UI for authentication.
+This token is provisioned to the enforcer as a secret.
+Aqua uses this token to authenticate the enforcers and associate them with a specific enforcer group policy.
+When you deploy a new enforcer, you should provide this token as a Kubernetes secret. /to confirm this prereq with PM/

+- Create or choose the relevant Enforcer group, and copy the group’s token from the Aqua UI, **Administration > Enforcers** page.
+For more information on the Enforcer groups and tokens, refer to [Aqua Enforcer Groups and Settings](https://docs.aquasec.com/docs/aqua-enforcer-groups-and-settings). /to know how to get enforcer group token and where to use this/

+- If you plan to connect to an Aqua Server on a different cluster, make sure that you have the remote Aqua gateway address. /to confirm the purpose of this prereq/

+It is recommended that you complete the sizing and capacity assessment for the deployment.
+Refer to [Sizing Guide](https://docs.aquasec.com/docs/sizing-guide).

 ## Considerations